doapp-ryanp/serverless-plugin-browserify/README.md

       description: get user
       handler: users/handler.hello
       browserify:
-        exclude:
+        noParse:
           - ./someBig.json  #browserify can't optimize json, will take long time to parse for nothing
-      package:
-        include:
-          - ./someBig.json  #but we want the json file to be included in the resulting zip
-        exclude:
-          - ./someBig.json  #this plugin will union browserify.exclude and this directive
 ```

+**Note:** `package.include` is ignored when using this plugin.
+This is a foreign concept in Browserify, every use case I've ever run across can be handled by leveraging [browserify options](https://github.com/substack/node-browserify#browserifyfiles--opts).

 ## Usage